 Editor’s pick (That’s me Mr.CBB) this week goes to the Frugalwoods with their post “A Frugal Valentine’s Day: Do Instead of Buy” because it ties in with my Family Day Fun post today.

 You don’t need to buy stuff to have fun all you need is each other.
-There are so many things we can do together with loved ones that doesn’t require us to reach into our wallet.
+There are so many things we can do together with loved ones that don’t require us to reach into our wallets.
 A great read.

-- Anyone try the free sample sites?– Are you talking to your computer?
+- Does anyone try the free sample sites?– Are you talking to your computer?
 Haha!!

 - I am broke and need money now– Call JG Wentworth… or get a job!!